getnikola/plugins/plugins/sphinx_roles/README.md

 * **centered**
 * **hlist** -- Needs the user to define a hlist class in CSS that removes table borders to look good.
 * **seealso** -- Needs the user to define a seealso class in CSS to change the look of the admonition.

+And finally, there is limited support for:

+* **glossary** -- Partially implemented: the term role is not implemented yet, definitions don't have the right IDs and it doesn't support multiple terms per definition.